 How to get there

 The walk to Fort Nepean from the Quarantine Station carpark is approximately 4.5km and takes an hour and fifteen minutes one way.
 The walk from Gunners Cottage carpark is a little shorter at 3km.
+The walk from the front entrance gate is approximately 5.5km and a longer walk of around an hour and forty-five minutes one way.

 Alternatively, the Point Nepean shuttle service runs between the Quarantine Station and Fort Nepean.